 The Advanced Placement (AP) Program offers students the opportunity to pursue college-level studies while still in high school and potentially earn college credit.
 AP courses challenge students while easing their future transition to college.
 John Paul II High School offers multiple Honors and AP courses.
 We encourage all students to consider participation in one or more of these academically challenging courses.

-The Dual Credit Program, in partnership with Collin College, offers students the opportunity to pursue college-level studies while still in high school and potentially earning both high school and college credit.
+The Dual Credit Program, in partnership with Saint Louis University, offers students the opportunity to pursue college-level studies while still in high school and potentially earning both high school and college credit.
 Dual Credit courses challenge students while easing their future transition to college.
 John Paul II High School encourages students to consider participation in one or more of these academically challenging courses.

 JPII is a college preparatory high school.
 While some students will opt to participate in some honors, dual credit, and/or AP classes, many students will take the school’s regular college preparatory classes.
 These classes are designed to master essential knowledge and skills specific to a given subject and prepare students in the format necessary to master college entrance exams and be extremely prepared to learn at the collegiate level.
 It is possible for a student to be enrolled in different levels in various courses since placement in one subject is often determined independently of ability in another subject area.
 If a course is not labeled as honors, dual credit, or AP, it is an on-level course.